 So how can we reimagine citizenship in a ‘Business 4.0 era’?

 Increasing awareness and understanding of the power of digital technologies like cloud computing, IoT, VR/AR can be the game changer.
 This will lead to new engagement models from business, technology, government and nonprofit leaders to envision how to harness that abundance and apply innovative solutions to social issues.
 Government and policy experts can provide perspectives on national priorities, and highlight the felt need from communities and regions across America.
 Leading technologists and business leaders can share use cases and showcases of the transformational nature of these digital technologies, giving potential partners insights on the art of the possible.
 The engagement of sector leaders helps develop a shared vision, aiding in a paradigm shift towards creating exponential value for our fellow citizens and the community.

 Balaji Ganapathy is Head of Workforce Effectiveness and oversees the functions of Human Resources Business Consulting, Diversity & Inclusion and Social Responsibility for Tata Consultancy Services.
-Balaji, a frequent presenter at national conferences and panels, will be speaking at the Chamber Foundation's Digital Empowers: Accelerating Innovation for Business and Social Good on May 24.
+Balaji, a frequent presenter at national conferences and panels, spoke at the Chamber Foundation's Digital Empowers: Accelerating Innovation for Business and Social Good on May 24.
 Click here to learn more about the evetnt.
 Follow Balaji on Twitter @musafirbala and @TCS_NA.